Gigabit Ethernet: 1000BASE-T

 IEEE 802.3ab is the original standard for Gigabit Ethernet over twisted-pair wiring, known as 1000BASE-T.

 Each 1000BASE-T network segment is recommended to be a maximum length of 100 m, (Note: In ISO the length is purely informative.
 The length is not a pass/fail criterion as testing the conformance to EN 50173 series standards.) and must use Category 5 cable or better.

 Autonegotiation is a requirement for 1000BASE-T implementations as minimally the clock source for the link has to be negotiated, as one endpoint must be master and the other endpoint must be slave.

 In a departure from both 10BASE-T and 100BASE-TX, which use a cable pair in each direction, 1000BASE-T uses four cable pairs for simultaneous transmission in both directions through the use of echo cancellation with adaptive equalization, the resulting circuits being called hybrid circuits as used in telephone hybrids.
 Line coding is five-level pulse-amplitude modulation (PAM-5).
 The symbol rate is identical to that of 100BASE-TX (125 megabaud) and the noise immunity of the five-level signaling is also identical to that of the three-level signaling in 100BASE-TX, since 1000BASE-T uses four-dimensional trellis coded modulation (TCM) to achieve a 6 dB coding gain across the four pairs.

-Since autonegotiation takes place on only two pairs, if two 1000BASE-T interfaces are connected through a cable with only two pairs, the interfaces will complete negotiation and choose gigabit as the best common operating mode, but the link will never come up because, in most cases, (Note: Some implementations offer an "Ethernet@Wirespeed" option where a two-pair connection leads to a slower yet functional link.) all four pairs are required for data communications.
+Since autonegotiation takes place on only two pairs, if two 1000BASE-T interfaces are connected through a cable with only two pairs, the interfaces will complete negotiation and choose gigabit as the best common operating mode, but the link will never come up because, in most cases, (Note: Some implementations offer an Ethernet@Wirespeed option where a two-pair connection leads to a slower yet functional link.) all four pairs are required for data communications.
 Most 1000BASE-T implementations have a specific register to diagnose this behavior.

-The data is transmitted over four copper pairs, eight bits at a time.
-First, eight bits of data are expanded into four three-bit symbols through a non-trivial scrambling procedure based on a linear-feedback shift register; this is similar to what is done in 100BASE-T2, but uses different parameters.
-The three-bit symbols are then mapped to voltage levels which vary continuously during transmission.
+The data is transmitted over four pairs, eight bits at a time.
+First, eight bits of data are expanded into four three-bit symbols through a scrambling procedure based on a linear-feedback shift register; this is similar to what is done in 100BASE-T2, but uses different parameters.
+The three-bit symbols are then mapped to voltage levels that vary continuously during transmission.
 An example mapping is as follows: